dicej/presentations/rust-and-the-art-of-poka-yoke/presentation.md

 * "mistake-proofing" or "inadvertent error prevention"
     * AKA "fool-proofing" and "defensive design"

-* Formalized by Singeo Shingo at Toyota in the 1960s
+* Formalized by Shigeo Shingo at Toyota in the 1960s

 * Two types: "warning" and "control"